How does ACE RMO work?

 What are the main steps to complete an ACE application?

 - Confirm you meet the ACE eligibility criteria

 - Answer all questions in the application form

 - Upload your up-to-date CV

 - Attach cover letters for the employers you wish to work for (optional)

 - Upload a copy of your certified academic transcript

-- Upload your clinical results/dean’s commendations
+- Upload any clinical results/dean’s commendations (optional)

 - Attach certified copies of your citizenship or residency documents